mad-lab-fau/carwatch-python/CONTRIBUTING.md

-docs                 Build the html docs using Sphinx. format               Reformat all files using black. format_check         Check, but not change, formatting using black. lint                 Lint all files with Prospector. test                 Run Pytest with coverage. update_version       Bump the version in pyproject.toml and carwatch.__init__.
+docs                 Build the html docs using Sphinx. format               Reformat all files using black. format_check         Check, but not change, formatting using black. lint                 Lint all files with ruff. test                 Run Pytest with coverage. update_version       Bump the version in pyproject.toml and carwatch.__init__.
 Pass the options "major", "minor", or "patch" with the `-v` argument to bump the major, minor, or patch version, respectively.
 ```